-New Borrowing Policies: All students enrolled in a French course --including those taught in English-- may check out any circulating item (books in the stacks, general reading books & magazines).
+Borrowing Policies: All students enrolled in a French course --including those taught in English-- may check out any circulating item (books in the stacks, general reading books & magazines).
 Non-circulating items include reference materials, rare books, journals, and the Pléiade collection.
-Course Textbooks can only be checked out for two hours maximum.
+Course Textbooks and Course Reserves can only be checked out for two hours at a time.

-Students enrolled in French 3, 13, 35 and above may physically browse the stacks.
-For stacks items, students in French 1 & 2 should look up their item in the catalog and ask the librarian to fetch it for them.
+Students enrolled in French 1, French 2, French R&C, French 43A, & French 80, can only access the stacks by proxy.
+I.e. Students should look up the item in the catalog and ask the librarian to fetch it for them.

 Graduate students in French, Comparative Literature, and RLL (from all participating RLL departments) also have full borrowing privileges; graduate students in other departments should contact the librarian at the address above if they wish to borrow material from the French library.

 Accessibility: Some of the rows in the stacks are not wheelchair accessible and have limited lighting.
 Students who need assistance should check the catalog for their items, which the librarian can then fetch for them.
 The following link details additional services that the library provides to patrons with disabilities: https://www.lib.berkeley.edu/help/disability-resources.

 OTHER HELP outside of the Library of French Thought

 Student who need reference help, day or night, can always use the Ask A Librarian service.
 It’s live research help 24 hours a day 7 days a week.
 Ask A Librarian is a consortium of reference librarians from over 1,400 institutions.

 Librarian for Romance Language Collections